gaelgoth/blog/urara/2022/yup-an-other-blog/index.svelte.md

 > Picture: Gaël G.

 ## Hello World! 👋🏽
-Hello, I'm Gaël and welcome to my blog.
+Hello, I'm Gaël and welcome to my technical blog.

 ### About me
-I'm based in Switzerland and currently working as Devops Engineer.
-If you presse <kbd>F5</kbd> from the home page of [blog.gothuey.dev](https://blog.gothuey.dev/)  you will see what interests me in general.
+I am from Switzerland and currently work as a DevOps engineer.
+The piece of code below which displays a random bio, summarizes the things that interest me.
 ```ts
 const bio = [
   'Devops Engineer from Switzerland, Lausanne',